theyluvpapa/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link creates a symbolic link to /bin/ls name __ls__
 14-copy_html is a script that copies html files...
-100-lets_move is a script that moves all files biggining with an uppercase letter to the tmp/u directory
+100-lets_move is a script that moves all files biggining with an uppercase letter to the tmp/u directory 101-clean_emacs is a script that deletes all files ending with ~